 The second team logo looks more like a cartoon lynx.
 However, still aggressive and wild.
 She is located behind the university’s abbreviation and tries to reach anyone who comes too close with her paw.

-This version of the visual sign showed the connection of the national team with the university.
-The animal is ready to show all its power and animal essence, representing the interests of the University of Kentucky.
+This version of the visual sign showed the national team’s connection to the university.
+The animal is ready to showcase its power and essence, representing the University of Kentucky’s interests.

 2005 – 2016

-In 2005, the lynx image disappeared from the team logo, and the visual sign repeated the university’s emblem, consisting of two capital letters of the name: U and K. The elements are intertwined, like wrestlers in a sparring match.
+In 2005, the lynx image was removed from the team logo, and the visual sign repeated the university’s emblem, consisting of the two capital letters of the name: U and K. The elements are intertwined, like wrestlers in a sparring match.
 The image demonstrates the ideal sports capture and the institution’s close relationship with the sports teams.

 2016 – today